MicrosoftDocs/azure-docs/articles/sql-data-warehouse/massively-parallel-processing-mpp-architecture.md

 ![Replicated table](media/sql-data-warehouse-distributed-data/replicated-table.png "Replicated table")

 ## Next steps
-Now that you know a bit about Synapse Analytics, learn how to quickly [create a data warehouse][create a SQL Data Warehouse] and [load sample data][load sample data].
+Now that you know a bit about Synapse Analytics, learn how to quickly [create a data warehouse][create a data warehouse] and [load sample data][load sample data].
 If you are new to Azure, you may find the [Azure glossary][Azure glossary] helpful as you encounter new terminology.
 Or look at some of these other Synapse Analytics Resources.

 * [Customer success stories]
 * [Blogs]